Wood Craft Candle Holder – Easy DIY

 For the metal rings at the top and bottom, I used these cool clamps.

 What I love about these, is that all you need is a screwdriver to tighten around the candle holder, so as long as you get a size close to what you need, you will get a nice snug fit every time.
+You can find most of the supplies at a craft store.

 Step 3 – Paint or Stain (Optional)